 The primary function of the team is to provide a forum for the coordination, delivery and ongoing review of the current Night Parrot Research Plan, and subsequent research or recovery plans as they are developed.

 The Night Parrot Recovery Team also considers new information, provides advice to government and non-government organisations on priorities for research and conservation action, promotes the recovery effort and recommends new initiatives.

 The current Night Parrot Recovery Team comprises:

-- Dr Allan Burbidge (Chair) (Principal Research Scientist, WA Department of Parks and Wildlife)
+- Dr Allan Burbidge (Principal Research Scientist, WA Department of Biodiversity, Conservation and Attractions)